-Red Dela Cruz Rocks Daisy Dukes & One-Shouldered Crop Top: ‘Bad’
+Red Dela Cruz Rocks Daisy Dukes & One-Shouldered Crop Top: 'Bad'

 She wore her dark brown hair straight and her locks fell down her back from a side part.
 For accessories, the UFC octagon girl wore thick gold hoop earrings.
 She had a brown manicure as well.
 In the first photo, Red held one arm up to her head as she looked at her phone's screen.
 She had her full lips slightly pursed.
 She placed her hand on the counter and tilted her head to the side in the second image.

 Instagram users showed the post a lot of love, with at least 27,800 hitting the like button.
-More than 350 also took the time to leave a comment expressing their appreciation for the hot look.
+More than 350 also took the time to leave a comment expressing their appreciation for the hot look."OMG!

-“OMG!
 You are the reason my dad watches UFC with me.
-You’re so hot.
-The baddest on IG,” enthused one fan along with laughing, crying and grinning smilies.
+You're so hot.
+The baddest on IG," enthused one fan along with laughing, crying and grinning smilies.

 "How can you be more and more beautiful than you already were before?
 You get better with every single day.
 Keep up the awesome work," a second follower wrote, adding flames, hearts, and lips to their message.